wbazant/markerAlignmentsPaper/paper.md

 ![**The improvement from the MAPQ ≥ 30 filter varies by species.**](figures/precisionBySpeciesWithWorstTaxa.png)

-Since the diversity of eukaryotic taxa far exceeds the currently discovered species, let alone species present in the EukDetect reference [@Mora2011], we then modify this experiment to studythe possibility of detecting 'novel' species.
+Since the diversity of eukaryotic taxa far exceeds the currently discovered species, let alone species present in the EukDetect reference [@Mora2011], we then modify this experiment to study the possibility of detecting 'novel' species.
 We split the species level markers in the EukDetect reference into a hold-out set of 371 taxa, and a reference set of 3343 remaining taxa.
-Sampling from the hold-out set and aligning to an index built from the reference set is more successful without applying the MAPQ ≥ 30 filter: same-genus precision and recall 82% and 30% without the filter, comparing to 83.6% precision and a much diminished recall of 7% after applying the filter.
+Sampling from the hold-out set and aligning to an index built from the reference set is more successful without applying the MAPQ ≥ 30 filter: same-genus precision and recall 82% and 30% without the filter, comparing to 83.6% precision and a much-diminished recall of 7% after applying the filter.
 Source taxon is a structural component here, too: while applying the MAPQ ≥ 30 filter increases the number of taxa which only map to the correct genus from 48 to 152, it also increases the number of taxa which don't map at all from 49 to 175.

 We are also able to approximate a possiblity of 'novel' and non-reference species by sampling reads from the reference, and then mutating them using the `wgsim` mutation rate model.
 Starting from non-modified reads, and increasing the mutation rate in increments, makes the alignment problem increasingly harder.
 Over the [0, 0.200) range of `wgsim` mutation rate parameter μ, recall declines from 95.1% to below 10% while precision stays between 95-96% for all reads and ≥ 99% for reads with MAPQ ≥ 30, consistently with bowtie2 preserving precision over recall [16].
 Applying the MAPQ ≥ 30 filter causes recall to drop much faster: for example, when μ = 0.1, recall is 68.3% without the MAPQ ≥ 30 filter and 5.0% with the filter.

 \newpage

 ### CORALE leverages Markov clustering for reference-based eukaryote detection